conda/conda-build/docs/source/user-guide/tutorials/build-r-pkgs.rst

 Files in the folder with meta.yaml are collectively referred to as the "conda build recipe":

 * ``meta.yaml``---Contains all the metadata in the recipe.
-Only the package name and package version sections are required---everything else is optional.
+The package name and package version sections are required---everything else is optional.

 * ``bld.bat``---Windows commands to build the package.